covcom/205CDE/02 Git/README.md

 v1.0
 ```

 It is also possible to add tags retrospectively to earlier commits by passing the short commit code.
-Lets add a beta release tag to our second commit labelled ‘Instructions on committing files’
+Lets add a beta release tag to our second commit labelled 'Instructions on committing files'
 ```
 git tag -a v0.9 -m 'First beta release' a07144a git tag